dkazanc/TomoPhantom/docs/source/reference/library_files_api.rst

 Library files for 3D models
 ---------------------------

-3D models and the dynamic phantoms from the :data:`Phantom3DLibrary.dat` file are similar to 2D, but with the addition of few parameters.
+3D models and the dynamic phantoms from the :data:`Phantom3DLibrary.dat` file are similar to 2D, but with an addition of few parameters.
 For instance, the 3D model 13 is given as:

 .. code-block:: text